lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Increase the number of bins to 200 for both x and y to improve the resolution of the heatmap.
 Chose any color map you find compelling.
 The plot parameters used here are below.
-In particular, the X-axis is restricted to ``30 < a < 100`` au to illustrate at more detail the region from 1 x to about 3 x the Neptune's orbit.
+In particular, the X-axis is restricted to ``30 < a < 100`` au to illustrate at more detail the region from Neptune's orbit to about three times its orbit.

 .. figure:: /_static/portal_tut03_step02a.png
     :width: 400